TrishalaDas23/Inventory-Analysis-Power-BI-Dashboard/README.md

 ## Profit Analysis:

 Profitability is a key factor when determining the optimal location for a new distribution center.
 Among all countries analyzed, **Germany, located in the Central region, generates the highest total profit of $86,279**.
 This indicates strong market performance and demand within the region.

+- <a href="https://github.com/TrishalaDas23/Inventory-Analysis-Power-BI-Dashboard/blob/main/Germany%20KPI.jpg">Germany Dashboard View</a>

 Higher profitability suggests that Germany represents a strong revenue-generating market, making it a strategically advantageous location for expanding distribution operations.